toby49/preppin-data-python/README.md

 ## Challenges Completed:
 1. Week 1: Cleaning and transforming data.
 2. Week 2: Data aggregation by multiple factors.
-3. Week 3: Merging and analyzing target and sales data.
+3. Week 3: Merging and analysing target and sales data.
 4. Week 4: Handling seat bookings and a seating plan data set in order to find available seats.